NomarCub/obsidian-open-vscode/README.md

 ## Installation

+You can install the plugin via the Community Plugins tab within the Obsidian app.
 [Here](https://obsidian.md/plugins?id=copy-url-in-preview)'s the plugin in Obsidian's Community Plugins website.
-You can also install the plugin via the Community Plugins tab within the Obsidian app.
 You can install the plugin manually by copying a release to your `.obsidian/plugins/open-vscode` folder.

 ## Development

-Run `npm install` for dependencies and `npm run dev` to build and watch files.

 This plugin follows the structure of the [Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin), see further details there.
 Contributions are welcome.

 If [pjeby/hot-reload](https://github.com/pjeby/hot-reload) is installed, activated, and open-vscode is registered with hot-reload, then extra logging